arayabrain/space-engineers-ai-spaceship-generator/README.md

 ```
 Set the `use_torch` flag in `configs.ini` if you want to use the PyTorch library.

-## Installation
+## Building the apps
-The application can be built using the provided `.py` files placed in the `user-study` folder.
+The apps can be built using the provided `.py` files placed in the `user-study` folder.
 The executable files will be created in the `user-study\dist` folder.

 You can build just the main application (running `python build_main_webapp.py`) or also the spaceships ranker (running `python build_comparator.py`).
 Keep in mind that the latter is used *only* for the user study.